VEZY/PlantBiophysics.jl/docs/src/components/componentmodels.md

 # ComponentModels

 [`ComponentModels`](@ref) is a structure used to list the processes and associated models for generic non-photosynthetic components.
 It can be any kind of component such as wood, spikelet, soil, rock, or even structures such as nets, floor, wall, roof...
-The name `LeafModels` was chosen not because it is generic, but because it is short, simple and self-explanatory.
+The name `ModelList` was chosen not because it is generic, but because it is short, simple and self-explanatory.

 ## Processes